Skip to main content

 info

 In this state, the Application resource tree shows the manifests generated from the source repo URL and path defined.
-You can click APP DIFF to see what manifests the Application rendered.
+You can click DIFF to see what manifests the Application rendered.
 Since auto-sync is disabled, the resources do not exist in the destination yet.

 1. In the top bar, click SYNC then SYNCHRONIZE to instruct Argo CD to create the resources defined by the Application.